cobwebos/docs/articles/service-fabric/service-fabric-host-app-in-a-container.md

 $databasename = "call-center-db"

 # Create a new resource group for your deployment and give it a name and a location.
-New-AzureRmResourceGroup -Name $dbresourcegroupname -Location $location
+New-AzResourceGroup -Name $dbresourcegroupname -Location $location

 # Create the SQL server.
-New-AzureRmSqlServer -ResourceGroupName $dbresourcegroupname `
+New-AzSqlServer -ResourceGroupName $dbresourcegroupname `
     -ServerName $servername `
     -Location $location `
     -SqlAdministratorCredentials $(New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $adminlogin, $(ConvertTo-SecureString -String $password -AsPlainText -Force))

 # Create the firewall rule to allow your development computer to access the server.
-New-AzureRmSqlServerFirewallRule -ResourceGroupName $dbresourcegroupname `
+New-AzSqlServerFirewallRule -ResourceGroupName $dbresourcegroupname `
     -ServerName $servername `
     -FirewallRuleName "AllowClient" -StartIpAddress $clientIP -EndIpAddress $clientIP

 # Creeate the database in the server.
-New-AzureRmSqlDatabase  -ResourceGroupName $dbresourcegroupname `
+New-AzSqlDatabase  -ResourceGroupName $dbresourcegroupname `
     -ServerName $servername `
     -DatabaseName $databasename `
     -RequestedServiceObjectiveName "S0"